In honor of Valentine’s Day we are extending our 2021 New Year’s Studio Special!

 The studio is wheelchair accessible and one block from the MAX Hollywood Transit Center with free parking on the street.

 SomaSpace: Movement Arts & Healing Center has practitioner rooms available for rent!

-Are you looking for a clean and sanitary home for your healing arts practice?
+Are you looking for a clean and safe home for your healing arts practice?
+Do you need a dedicated space to see your clients virtually?
 Is your work heart-centered and would it flourish in a gorgeous, energetically-rich sanctuary with like-minded community?

 If so, please check out the details below and call or email to schedule a tour!